ttnick/ttnick.github.io/index.md

 layout: default
 ---
 # Hello World
 My name is Niklas Rieken from Aachen, Germany.
-I am a computer science student at RWTH Aachen University.
-I also work as a programmer at the [chair of operations research](http://www.or.rwth-aachen.de) for the [GCG project](http://www.or.rwth-aachen.de/gcg).
+I am a computer scientist who recently graduated from RWTH Aachen University.
 My main interests in school and research are convex optimization, game theory, logic and theory of formal languages.
+For the latter, I am currently working on (German) lecture notes.
+The current version can be found [here](http://git.rwth-aachen.de/niklas.rieken/tcs_pdfs/FoSAP/Skript).
-For the latter, I am currently working on lecture notes which will be available here soon.
-Apart from that I am sports enthusiast, especially football (American and European), baseball and ultimate frisbee.
+In this Git repository you can also find a collection of summaries to various topics from the original lecture at RWTH Aachen.
+Apart from that I am sports enthusiast, especially football (American and European), baseball, ultimate frisbee, and chess.
 Further interests are music (for myself, I play guitar and ukulele) and movies.

 I am currently exploring GitHub Pages, if you have some interesting tweaks, especially project pages build from GitHub repos, I would be happy to receive